wp-cli/checksum-command/README.md

 	[--insecure]
 		Retry downloads without certificate validation if TLS handshake fails.
 Note: This makes the request vulnerable to a MITM attack.

+	[--exclude=<name>]
+		Comma separated list of plugin names that should be excluded from verifying.

 **EXAMPLES**